andyangtw/pcar/README.md

 ```
 $ rosrun loco waypoint_nav.py (send navigation goals and ctrl+c key can stop navigation)
 ```
-In waypoint_nav.py you can measure position(x,y) distance from robot's origin in map to define navigation goals.
+In waypoint_nav.py you can measure position(x,y) distance from robot's origin in map to define navigation goal's position.

 ## If you want to simulate pcar navigation, please follow steps ##